DDS-Lab/disaster-image-processing/README.md

 Install the GDAL package by running `conda install -c conda-forge gdal` while your virtual environment is active.

 You may get a syntax error when you run `downloadTiffs.sh`.
 To fix this, run `vi compressTiffs.sh` -> `:set ff=unix` -> `wq!`

+`compressTiffs.sh` will automatically go to the folder where the tar files are located, so ensure that the Shell and Python files are located in the directory directly before the `noaa_images` folder, which should have been created when you ran `downloadTiffs.sh`.

 ### 3. Processing image files